Jontom01/NarrativeMapper/README.md

 - online_group_name - online group name

+- cluster - numeric cluster number

-- cluster_label - cluster summary/label the textual message belongs to
+- cluster_summary - summary of the cluster

 - text - the sampled textual message (this function returns all of them row by row)